Vualto/vudrm-public-docs/docs/source/integrations/mobile/android-widevine-sdk.md

 ## Example Usage

 Instances of VUDRMWidevine are associated with specific assets.
-Offline assets can be tracked using Exoplayers OfflineLicenseHelper, DownloadService and DownloadTracker classes.
-Two types of session are available, determined by the session VUDRM token policy, and the asset configuration.
+Offline assets can be tracked using Exoplayers OfflineLicenseHelper, DownloadService, and DownloadTracker classes.
+Two types of session are available, determined by the current session's VUDRM token policy, and the asset configuration.

 For further information about VUDRM please contact us, or refer to our [documentation](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html).